 Help Us Reach Our Goal

-With the General Motors strike in its third week, the national media is largely ignore the struggle.
+With the General Motors strike entering its fifth week, the national media is largely ignore the struggle.

-However, in two weeks on the road, taking 3 very expensive last minute plane flights, booking hotel rooms for two weeks, and paying a cameraman $1,000 a week, we blew through the $3,500 we raised.
+However, in three weeks on the road, taking 4 very expensive last minute plane flights, booking hotel rooms for three weeks, and paying a cameraman $1,000 a week for 2 weeks, we’ve blown through our financial reserves.

 We wanna get back out on the road and keeping covering this story, but we need your help to do so.